ChrystalBall/brokenbeat/wp-content/plugins/stats/readme.txt

 === WordPress.com Stats ===
-Contributors: skeltoac
+Contributors: skeltoac, mdawaffe
 Tags: stats, statistics
 Requires at least: 2.1
 Tested up to: 2.3-alpha
-Stable tag: 1.1.1
+Stable tag: 1.2

 You can have simple, concise stats with no additional load on your server by plugging into WordPress.com's stat system.